jvierstra/jvierstra.github.io/_resources/motif_clustering.md

 ## Browser tracks

 To visualize the motif matches in the genome, I have created a [trackhub](https://genome.ucsc.edu/goldenPath/help/hubQuickStart.html) for the UCSC Genome Browser.
-Briefly, you can load this track by navigating on any UCSC browser instance to ```Data > Trackhubs``` and then copying and pasting the following URL:
+You can load this track by navigating on any UCSC browser instance to "Data &rarr; Trackhubs" and then copying and pasting the following URL:

 ```
 https://resources.altius.org/~jvierstra/projects/motif-clustering/releases/v1.0/hub.txt